nbp/holyjit/README.md

 - [x] Create Rust library
   - [x] Allocate pages and map them as executable.
-  - [x] Add a way call either a dynamically compiled function or a statically compiled function.
+  - [x] Add a way to call either a dynamically compiled function or a statically compiled function.
-  - [x] Add a `jit!` macro, to make calls transparents, from the usage point of view.
+  - [x] Add a `jit!` macro, to make calls transparent from the usage point of view.
   - [x] Create a JitContext class, and use it to request JIT compiled code.
   - [x] Create a graph representation.
   - [x] Consume the graph to generate code.

-- [x] Create a Mir plugin
+- [x] Create a MIR plugin
-  - [x] Detect location which have to be patched.
+  - [x] Detect locations which have to be patched.
   - [x] Find functions which have to be converted.
   - [x] Inject a generated vector in the binary content.
-  - [x] Inject static variable as a tuple.
+  - [x] Inject static variables as a tuple.
-  - [x] collect static variable references.
+  - [x] Collect static variable references.
-  - [x] Convert the Mir (from the Rust compiler) to the library graph representation.
+  - [x] Convert the MIR (from the Rust compiler) to the library graph representation.